List of Telugu film actresses: Accolades

 Actresses in the Telugu film industry have been recognized through various awards at the national, state and industry levels.
 These include the National Film Award for Best Actress in a Leading Role, Nandi Award for Best Actress, Filmfare Award for Best Actress – Telugu, SIIMA Award for Best Actress – Telugu and others.

 Other notable

-Other notable Hindi film actresses who have appeared in fewer than three Telugu films include Twinkle Khanna, Katrina Kaif, Priyanka Chopra Jonas, Alia Bhatt, Deepika Padukone and Ananya Pandey but these weren't their debut roles.
+Other notable actresses who have appeared in fewer than three Telugu films include Twinkle Khanna, Katrina Kaif, Priyanka Chopra Jonas, Alia Bhatt, Shraddha Kapoor, Deepika Padukone and Ananya Pandey but these weren't their debut roles.
 Disha Patani started her career with Loafer in 2015.